Visyond/website-hugo/site/content/analysis/new-analysis.md

 errorsTitle: Analyze Your Spreadsheet
 errorsList:
   - text: >-
-      Find the probability of distributions that fit your historical data so you can make better forecasts with **Simulation Analysis**
-  - text: >-
-      Spreadsheet **Error checking**, using Visyond’s Audit Mode, we can track errors and their root cause in seconds
-  - text: Identify And Visualize **Cells Dependencies**
-  - text: >-
       Know what input cells have the greatest **impact on important output cells** (Tornado)
   - text: >-